Facebooktwitterredditpinterestlinkedintumblr

 • Once you run the first command, you will receive a message requiring you to restart your PC.
 Ignore it and proceed to run the second command.

-• Once both of these commands have run successfully, consider restarting the PC and check if the error has been fixed.
+• Once both commands have run successfully, consider restarting the PC and checking if the error has been fixed.

 Solution 5: Clear the Network Cache

 For this method, you will use the ipconfig command in the elevated command prompt.
 What this command does is that it displays the current configuration that has been installed on the IP stack.
-The advantage of using it is that it allows you to reset all the contents of the DNS client resolver cache as well as renew the DHCP configuration.
+The advantage of using it is that it allows you to reset all the contents of the DNS client resolver cache and renew the DHCP configuration.

 • First, hit the Windows + S key to prompt the Search icon.